 I haven’t made use of most of these awesome features, but I am looking to.
 Especially snapshots which I used for backuping my rootfs and I am planning to use them in other use cases.

 So far, so good!
 Btrfs surpassed my expectations.
-It does the job in the way possible.
+It does the job in the best way possible.

 Finally, there some things you should consider if you are going to use Btrfs: